 You also will be asked to write two short essays.
 One is a description of your research experience, which is a very important consideration in the admission process.
 The essay should describe your previous research experience, including details of the project, what you did, what you learned, and the significance of the work.
 If you do not have research experience, you can use this essay to explain why and focus on your desire to be a scientist and other characteristics that make you suitable for graduate school.
 The other essay is a personal statement that can include discussions of your interest in science and your motivation to pursue a career as a research scientist.

 We require three letters of recommendation.
 The most effective letters are from a research supervisor and other people who know you and your abilities well.
-We also require original transcripts, for all schools attended, be sent to us at the address listed under the Contact Us section below.
+We also require original transcripts, for all schools attended, be mailed to us at the address listed under the Contact Us section below or sent as a secure electronic transcript to firstname.lastname@example.org.
 You may append unofficial transcripts to help expedite the review process, but please note that the unofficial transcripts are optional and they do not replace the need to send us official transcripts.

 The Graduate School at Baylor College of Medicine is committed to ensuring equal access to its educational opportunities for students with diagnosed disabilities.
 Our Student Disability Services offers a range of services to facilitate reasonable academic accommodations to support our students.
-Student Disability Services can help provide appropriate services and accommodations to students with diagnosed disabilities or special physical conditions to facilitate their full participation in and timely completion of their graduate academic program.
-Candidates who wish to request accommodations should do so in advance by speaking with Student Disability Services.
+Our student disability coordinator can help provide appropriate services and accommodations to students with diagnosed disabilities or special physical conditions to facilitate their full participation in and timely completion of their graduate academic program.
+Candidates who wish to request accommodations should do so in advance by contacting Student Disability Services.

 Applicants who are invited for interviews have the opportunity to personally meet with GSBS faculty and students, see the campus and the facilities, and get a taste of the city of Houston - all at no cost to the student.
 The graduate program pays for transportation, food, and lodging.